Algorithm for direct sampling from conditional distributions of toric models: The direct sampling algorithm

 Let us see the computational complexity of Algorithm~\ref{algo:1}.
 We ignore the cost demanded by the initialization, or Step 1, because we do not have to repeat the computation.
-Since Step 3 demands $O(mr)$, Step 4 demands $O(r^2)$, and the other steps demand smaller costs, we have the following estimate, which was announced as Theorem 2 in \cite{TM19}.
+Since Step 3 demands $O(mr)$, Step 5 demands $O(r^2)$, and the other steps demand smaller costs, we have the following estimate.